bparanj/crystal/programming/pbt/haskell/type-level-programming.md

 In type-level programming, types are not just annotations or constraints; they are active participants in the program's logic, enabling computations, enforcing constraints, and ensuring correctness at compile time.
 This elevates types from merely categorizing data to being integral components of program logic and design in Haskell.

 In the context of type-level programming, especially within languages like Haskell, the term "term" refers to the values, variables, expressions, and functions that exist and are manipulated at the runtime level.
-Terms are what most programmers deal with on a day-to-day basis when writing standard code: they're the actual "stuff" a program uses and produces as it runs.
+Terms are what most programmers deal with on a day-to-day basis when writing standard code: they're the  "stuff" a program uses and produces as it runs.
 In contrast to type-level constructs, which are evaluated and checked by the compiler at compile time, terms are evaluated at runtime.

 ### Distinction Between Terms and Types